hyperledger/iroha/CONTRIBUTING.rst

 - Do not place code inside `mod.rs` files
 - Use domain-first modules structure.
 For example `domain::isi::*`.
 Such a way complex uses will be easier to incude in dependent modules.
+- Do not use whitespaces or empty lines inside function bodies.

 Documentation Styleguide
 ~~~~~~~~~~~~~~~~~~~~~~~~